onyxcollc/KingJames_Vs_NBA/README.md

 ## Offensive Impact

    Tableau allows for sorting of columns and rows in the order that would best suit the needs of the insight.
 The data collected “Advanced Stats” had offensive and defensive career stats all mixed into one table.
-What I now did was build  two data frames that consist of individual stats offense and defense.
+My next steps where build two data frames that consist of individual stats offense and defense.

 <img src="Images/O_Impact.PNG" width ="800" />